Vivekananda College, Alipurduar: About

-The college was established in 1985 as a result of the hearty co-operation of the inhabitants of Alipurduar the vast and adjacent locality and the sincere efforts of strict supervision of Late Nani Bhattacharjee, the former M.L.A.
+The college was established as a result of the cooperation of the inhabitants of Alipurduar and the Late Nani Bhattacharjee, the former M.L.A.
 Piyush Tirkey, former MP, Late Manojit Nag former vice-chairman of the Municipality of Alipurduar.
-First meeting for establishment of the college was convened by Late Sunil Kumar Bhowmik, former Principal Alipurduar College on 02/05/1985.
+First meeting for the establishment of the college was convened by Late Sunil Kumar Bhowmik, former Principal Alipurduar College on 02/05/1985.
 It is exemplary that people belonging to different strata of the society donated money to raise funds for the establishment of the college.
 Initially the college land was donated by Sri Ramkrishna Ashram, Alipurduar Junction.
 Then a bigger land was donated by Sri.
 Surendra Nath Das & Sri.
 Manik Chandra Das of Birpara for additional college building and playground.
 One block of the college building is named after their father Late Sri Shrikanta Das.
 The foundation of the college is marked by the earnest desire of various eminent personalities and association to promote higher education in the locality.
 On 18 Nov.
 1986 the foundation stone of the new college building was laid by Prof. Nirmal Bose, MIC, Higher Education, Industry & Commerce, Govt. of West Bengal.
 In the initial stage, Classes were held in a building of Sri.
 Durga Das Saha at Birpara Chowpathi, on 3 October 1985.
 Prof. Dipti Bhusan Dutta, Vice-Chancellor, North Bengal University inaugurated the ceremonial function of its opening day and Sri.
 Nani Bhattacharya, Hon’ble Minister of Irrigation & Water Ways graced the occasion as Chief Guest.
 Other dignified and Hon’ble Speakers on the occasion were Sri.
 Raghabendra Singh.
 IAS, Sub-Divisional Officer, Alipurduar, Dr. B.K.
 Bajpaie, Register of North Bengal University and Sri Jogendra Nath Sinha Roy, MLA.
 The college has succeeded in achieving several goals in its long 25 years span and is progressing with positive attitudes towards brighter future.